Battle-tested technical interview plan for Lead Engineers

 At this point the candidate is either devastated with the failure, or encouraged with the way the interview is going so far.

 Here I expect some questions to be asked by the candidate.
-It does not matter whether those are just placeholder questions like "Tell me about the company's culture", or anything more sophisticated, but there is got to be something.
+It does not matter whether those are just placeholder questions like "Tell me about the company's culture.", "Tell me why you like the company." or anything more sophisticated, but there is got to be something.

 Should the candidate ask no questions, it automatically counts as a red flag.
 It either indicates them being in 10 hiring processes at the same moment, or they simply don't care much, or they were lazy to do their part of the job.